 I am a licensed doctor of psychology in California and New York, providing therapy and neuropsychological testing/evaluation.
 Click here to go to neuropsych information.

-I am honored to be the primary Critical Incident Stress Debriefer for the San Francisco Police Department and to provide CISD services and consultation to both fire and law enforcement agencies throughout California.
+I am honored to provide CISD services and consultation to both fire and law enforcement agencies throughout California.
 I've been recognized as a specialist in the treatment and training of First Responders by the FBI, Oakland Police Department, San Francisco Police Department, San Francisco Fire Department, Oakland Fire Department, Alameda, San Mateo and Napa County Sheriff's Offices, and the California Highway Patrol.
-I am the Intake Coordinator for the West Coast Post-trauma Retreat (WCPR), a program of the First Responder Support Network.
+I am a senior clinician for the West Coast Post-trauma Retreat (WCPR), a program of the First Responder Support Network.

 I began working with First Responders because, as a former New York City resident, my colleagues and I watched the 2001 attacks on the World Trade Center from a nearby building.
 We saw amazing Responders make the choice to give their lives for others, and we made the decision to specialize in serving those who serve.
 As a member of the Red Cross NYC Incident Response Team, I responded to Ground Zero later that day, and for several months after the attacks.
 Getting over a traumatic event takes work but, with help, it can be done.